 The State of North Carolina has noted that partnering with communities of trust is a critical part of its outreach efforts.
 These partners include networks of faith-based organizations in predominately African American communities, as well as coordination with school systems serving high need areas to help identify families who may be in crisis and in need of ERA program support.

 Lancaster County hired two outreach workers to travel into villages and townships deemed most vulnerable, and help residents apply for the ERA program.
 Some of their efforts included going into public places such as diners, craft sales, or even informal village gatherings.
 When summer arrived, outreach workers were able to spread ERA awareness by being present at fireworks stands in rural communities throughout the county.
 The outreach workers built trust event among landlords, by engaging public spaces, who eventually began to call the program themselves to advocate for their tenant before filing eviction.

 Richland County, SC

-Richland County, SC has found strong partnerships opportunities with county’s thirteen libraries spread out across the county.
+Richland County has found strong partnerships opportunities with the county’s thirteen libraries spread out across the county.
 In addition to providing convenient centers of support to residents, the library system also has a preexisting relationship with local social workers.
 This network has provided the ERA program administrators an opportunity to train the existing network professionals to educate residents about the ERA program.
 This effort has led to increased accessibility of professional and holistic support for households in need of ERA services, while also providing applicants to the free online access and other resources.